 DGC students are required to develop an approved academic degree or program plan with the DGC Enrollment Coordinator prior to their first semester in the counseling program.
 This degree plan will delineate the emphasis area(s) the student will pursue in addition to the MS in Counseling degree.
-Students who wish to change their degree plan can do so only under the direction of the Enrollment Coordinator.
+Students who wish to change their degree plan may do so only under the direction and with the approval of the Enrollment Coordinator.
 Students who change or revise their degree plan without the Enrollment Coordinator's approval may delay their graduation.
 Courses moved on a degree plan without the Enrollment Coordinator's approval are not eligible for independent study.
+Students who register/enroll for a course out of sequence with their degree plan may be administratively withdrawn from the course and must seek Enrollment Coordinator approval to change their degree plan prior to reenrolling in said course.
+Students may not add a course to their current semester once that semester has begun.